-Regarding AC and SAC, we have implemented AC2001 [6] and a naive version of SAC.
-All the algorithms are written in C. Note that we have also compared our results with a clever implementation of SAC (namely SAC3 [4] provided in the Java solver Abscon).
+Regarding AC and SAC, we have implemented AC2001 [7] and a naive version of SAC.
+All the algorithms are written in C. Note that we have also compared our results with a clever implementation of SAC (namely SAC3 [17] provided in the Java solver Abscon).
 Regarding the runtime, our implementation performs sometimes worse than SAC3 but the results of the comparison with w-SC remain the same.
 Of course, both versions of SAC have the same filtering power.
 So, in order to make easier the implementation of the combination of SAC and w-SC (see subsection 5.3), we only consider our implementation in the provided results.

 These algorithms are compared on random instances produced by the random generator written by D. Frost, C. Bessière, R. Dechter and J.-C. Régin.
-Note that we do not use here structured random instances because, even if w-SC takes benefit from the underlying structure of the CSP, it aims to be run on general CSP instances as most of filtering algorithms.
-This generator takes 4 parameters n, d, e and T. It builds a CSP of class (n, d, e, t) with n variables which have domains of size d and e binary constraints $(0 \le e \le \frac{n(n-1)}{2})$ in which t tuples are forbidden $(0 \le t \le d^2)$.
-The presented results are the averages of the results obtained on 50 instances (with a connected constraint graph) per class.
+Note that we do not use here structured random instances because, even if w-SC takes benefit from the underlying structure of the CSP, it aims to be run on general CSP instances as most filtering algorithms.
+This generator takes 4 parameters n, d, e and T. It builds a CSP of class (n,d,e,t) with n variables which have domains of size d and e binary constraints $(0 \le e \le \frac{n(n-1)}{2})$ in which t tuples are forbidden $(0 \le t \le d^2)$.
+The presented results are the averages of the results obtained on 50 instances (with a connected constraint graph) per class (except for figures 4 and 5 where we consider only 30 instances per class).
 The experimentations are performed on a linux-based PC with an Intel Pentium IV 3.2 GHz and 1 GB of memory.